Beeker Family History and Family Trees

 Henry died at his home in between 10 Dec 1837 and Feb 1839 in Davidson County, North Carolina, which prior to 1822 was part of Rowan County.
 His original will is on file in the North Carolina Archives in Raleigh, and a transcription of it is in a will book file at the Davidson County courthouse, and also in his family tree on this website.
 Henry Beeker married Barbara Garner.

-We have begun adding a complete Beeker family tree with all of Henry Beeker’s descendants to this website, which should be complete by the end of 2016.
+We have begun adding a complete Beeker family tree with all of Henry Beeker’s descendants to this website, except for the Indiana branch which should be complete by the end of 2017.
 Please send any trees you have to add so we can locate all current descendants.
 View Henry Beeker’s Family Tree.

 We also have the following interactive map which shows areas where the Beekers owned land in today’s Davidson county, which until 1822 was part of Rowan county.